-The 10 mg dose for apixaban for 7 days is recommended for treatment of deep vein thrombosis and pulmonary embolism and is a FDA approved dose considered safe and well-tolerated in this population.
+The 20 mg dose for rivaroxaban is the most common and FDA approved dose considered safe and well-tolerated in this population.

-All doses of apixaban will be administered in an open-label manner.
+All doses of rivaroxaban will be administered in an open-label manner.
 All doses of study drugs (ciraparantag or placebo) will be administered in a single-blind manner (study site personnel performing coagulation testing and subjects will be blinded).